When do my Savings Bonds mature?

 It will make a big difference in my tax bracket if I cash the all at once so I am trying to plan on what is best.

-Shirley - your HH bonds will stop paying interest after 20 years.
-My book has an extensive analysis about whether you should cash in HH bonds early because their rates are so low.
+Shirley - your HH bonds will stop paying interest after 20 years. has an extensive analysis about whether you should cash in HH bonds early because their rates are so low.
 You might find it helpful.

 Tom Adams